bashl/suiteluks/README.md

 ## TODO:
 * Validate answers
-* Use GPG keys to decrypt and hide those gpg in files using steghide
+* Use PGP keys to decrypt and hide those gpg in files using steghide
 * Clean code
 * Reduce depedencies